steve8D/CPSC210-MenuEditor/README.md

 With this application, as a manager/shop owner, you can:

-- Add, edit, and remove items
+- Add and remove items
-- Set prices to items on the menu
+- Edit prices and quantity to items on the menu

 As a customer, the person can: